Sustainability

 This year, we have been continually doing small things around our school to improve our biodiversity.

-We have been lucky enough to introduce some new chickens to St Augustine’s who not only help with our Biodiversity but also with our composting practices.
-They have been such a fantastic addition and are very well looked after by our students. announce each chicken’s name!
+We have chickens at St Augustine’s who not only help with our Biodiversity but also with our composting practices.
+They have been such a fantastic addition and are very well looked after by our students.

 This year, we were lucky enough to be at school for National Tree Day and our students got to plant native plants which were very kindly donated by Frankston Council.
 It is so great to have the support of our local council and help us to continue to improve the biodiversity of our school!